tamunoibi/Algorithm/journal.md

            During those moments you can feel lost and sad but I have learnt to find the lessons from those moments.
            For example a near death experiennce
            teaches you the importance of life.
 A failure teaches you the need to be disciplined, committed, dilligent and hardworking.
-           A lost oppurtunity open the path to an even better oppurtunity.
-Do not be too hung up on how things most be embrace the twists and turns of life with a view to fidning the silver linnning
+           A lost opportunity open the path to an even better oppurtunity.
+Do not be too hung up on how things most be embrace the twists and turns of life with a view to finding the silver lining

         b.
 I have learnt and am learning that part of the problem is taking life too seriously.
 Didn't get the Job.
 So?
 Fauled the test, and then?
 Learn to laugh at your failures and mistakes.
 You are dying anyway.